Broad-billed Motmot Photo: Gavin Bieber

 Day 4: Today we’ll head to the northeast, entering the lands of the Embera people, between the end of the Pan-American Highway and the Colombian border.
 We’ll head for the small community of Nuevo Vigia Embera, arriving via the ‘local highway’, that is to say, by dugout canoes.
 Initially we’ll spend time in a mix of agricultural fields and scrub where we hope to find Striped Cuckoo, Plain-breasted Ground-Dove, Smooth-billed Ani, Giant and Shiny Cowbirds, and a wide array of tanagers, pigeons, and raptors.
 Farther along on the road we’ll cross the Cuchunaque River, keeping an eye out for waterbirds such as Pied Water-Tyrant and also for Neotropical River Otters plying the banks.
-After the river crossing we’ll start to see patches of good forest, where we hope to encounter Black, White-bellied, and Bare-crowned Antshrikes, Barred, Pied, and White-necked Puffbirds, and perhaps parrots like Chestnut-fronted Macaw or Spectacled Parrotlet.
-Small wetlands are scattered along the road here, supporting large numbers of Wattled Jacana and perhaps Green Ibis or Black-collared Hawk.
+After the river crossing we’ll start to see patches of good forest, where we hope to encounter Black Antshrike, White-bellied, and Bare-crowned Antbirds, Barred, Pied, and White-necked Puffbirds, and perhaps parrots like Chestnut-fronted Macaw or Spectacled Parrotlet.
+Small wetlands are scattered along the road here, supporting large numbers of Wattled Jacana and perhaps Green Ibis or the generaly scarce Black-collared Hawk.
 We’ll look especially hard for Dusky-backed Jacamar, a poorly known species with a small worldwide range that occurs along the creeks here.
 A short walk into the forest to a sheltered oxbow lake could produce views of Rufescent and Bare-throated Tiger-Herons or perhaps even Boat-billed or Agami Herons as well as Green-and-rufous and American Pygmy Kingfishers.
 On this trail we also have a chance of seeing several of the harder-to-find Darien specialities, such as Gray-cheeked Nunlet, Golden-green Woodpecker, and Black-billed Flycatcher.
 This visit will also give us an opportunity to make a quick stop in a small Embera village, where local artisans sell intricately woven baskets and masks.
 Night at the Canopy Camp.